ormrodja/tableViewAccordion/README.md

 # tableViewAccordion
-UITableViewController Sections Expand &amp; Collapse for Swift 2.0
+UITableViewController expandable and collapsible sections for Swift 2.0